Analyse properties of any fluids with our m:explore.eis measurement system – our new technology can assess properties of liquids!

 "Is my cow healthy?
 Is it being fed optimally?"

-"Does the delivered liquid include unwanted additives?"
+"Does the delivered liquid contain unwanted additives?"

-|"Is it possible to detect a carryover, e.g., by a cooling lubricant, into subsequent process steps and identify the source?"|
+|"Is it possible to detect a carryover, e.g., from a cooling lubricant, into subsequent process steps and identify the source?"|

-In contrast to conventional electrical methods of characterisation, the impedance spectroscopy applies an AC signal to the material under test for a wide range of frequencies.
+In contrast to conventional electrical methods of characterisation, impedance spectroscopy applies an AC signal to the material under test for a wide range of frequencies.

 This method offers non-invasive, in-line measurements in real time.
-The harmless, emitted electromagnetic wave interacts with the material and can be measured.
+The harmless electromagnetic wave emitted interacts with the material and can be measured.

-|MINIATURISATION: compact and robust sensors|
+|MINIATURISATION: Compact and robust sensors|

-|NON-INVASIVE: no direct contact to the medium necessary|
+|NON-INVASIVE: No direct contact to the medium necessary|

-|REAL-TIME: up to 1000 measurements per second|
+|REAL-TIME: Up to 100,000 measurements per second|

-|ULTRA WIDEBAND: measuring the composition of a (complex) liquid|
+|ULTRA WIDEBAND: Measuring the composition of a (complex) liquid|

-|PSEUDO-NOISE SIGNALS: harmless and hard to disturb|
+|PSEUDO-NOISE SIGNALS: Harmless and difficult to disturb|